AnujxYadav/Day-n-Nite-Store/README.md

 # Day-n-Nite-Store

-This is NodeJs project, so first install node modeules first with the following command: npm install

-The project will be deployed on heroku, on 1st of may.
+This project's deadline is 1st of may, so due to pagrism issues.
+I will upload the whole project after 1st of may.